shreay5/WeatherPulse/README.md

-# SkySense
+# WeatherPulse
-SkySense is an API-centered web application that provides real-time weather updates and air quality monitoring along with health advisories.
+WeatherPulse is an API-centered web application that provides real-time weather updates and air quality monitoring along with health advisories.
 The application focuses on environmental awareness by visualizing AQI levels and suggesting preventive measures to protect users’ health.

 🚀 Live Features
 🌍 Automatic Location Detection using browser Geolocation API